Asset Management 101: Energy Audits

 Here is some background on energy audits, and what to expect when you find that you need one.

 An energy audit is a technical process of developing a thorough understanding of a building’s operations, and the way its energy-consuming components function.
 This process involves a site visit, an end-user interview, an analysis of the utility bills, and a building energy benchmarking study to develop a list of potential energy conservation measures (ECMs).

 Why do I need an energy audit?

 With an increasing global push for higher energy standards and sustainable building operations, the need for reducing a facility’s energy and water usage has become more relevant than ever.
-Energy efficiency is achieved by using energy efficient HVAC and lighting and plumbing systems; optimizing building controls; and introducing sustainable operations and maintenance process.
-Over the last decade, practice of energy auditing for commercial buildings has evolved from a narrow focus to a generally accepted, best-practice status, and in a growing number of jurisdictions, is actually mandated by law.
-Several local, state and federal bodies require energy audit and benchmarking studies to be carried out at their facilities every five years, while some city and state governments have mandated an energy audit report as one of the required disclosures for all commercial real estate transactions.
-Energy audits are now also a component for tax credit applications, where the energy audit plays a vital role in directing the building rehabilitation process to be as energy efficient as possible.
-An energy audit report helps the end user gain better insight into the building operations and potential ways for reducing operation costs.
+Energy efficiency is achieved by using energy-efficient HVAC and lighting and plumbing systems; optimizing building controls; and introducing sustainable operations and maintenance processes.
+Over the last decade, the practice of energy auditing for commercial buildings has evolved from a narrow focus to a generally accepted, best-practice status, and in a growing number of jurisdictions, is actually mandated by law.
+Several local, state, and federal bodies require energy audit and benchmarking studies to be carried out at their facilities every five years, while some city and state governments have mandated an energy audit report as one of the required disclosures for all commercial real estate transactions.
+Energy audits are now also a component for tax credit applications, where the energy audit plays a vital role in directing the building rehabilitation process to be as energy-efficient as possible.
+An energy audit report helps the end-user gain better insight into the building operations and potential ways for reducing operating costs.

 What are the different levels of an energy audit?